Sultan2403/Ultimate-Consult/README.md

 ## 📌 Context

 This repository is optimized as a **project showcase with practical implementation depth**, not as a public contribution template.
 It is intentionally concise while still giving enough technical detail to understand and run the system.
+It is also being maintained.